 - A narrow sliver of land on the Heald Green side of the A34 between Heald Green and Cheadle Hulme

-The Ratepayers did not provided a template letter because template letters are less likely to be effective than individually written responses.
+The Ratepayers did not provide a template letter because template letters are less likely to be effective than individually written responses.
 However, the Ratepayers’ distributed a leaflet at the Public Meeting suggesting some points residents could put in their responses.
 These included:

 - An additional 1700 homes added to Heald Green.
 This is an increase of one third homes in Heald Green with resultant increased needs for health, social care, education, leisure, open space.
 Also much increased traffic, despite an extra bus route and train station